-I’d arrived to buy various spices in this legendary market known as the Egyptian Market, which conjured up stories of historical spice routes.
+I’d arrived to buy various spices in this legendary market known as the Egyptian Market, which conjured up stories of ancient spice routes.
 With centuries of bustling activity around the Golden Horn port connecting Europe and Asia, commerce spread throughout the West, expanding trade routes as far as the New World.
-Istanbul’s allure as a center of trade is still palpable today.
+Istanbul’s allure as a center of trade is still active today.

 I showed him my list of must-buy spices and he quickly led me from container to container, saying, “Lady, taste this spice, mine are the freshest.”

 Excitedly, one friend said she’d make curry chicken, another roasted lamb.
+We experimented in our home kitchen cooking various dishes and there were fabulous aromas.
 It was as if the bags were filled with gold and frankincense.
 They later commented that the combination of flavors and scents turned their food into special dishes.
 It was worth the price to bring such treasures of the ancient world to friends’ kitchens.

-A pinch at a time, the magic of the Spice Route has lasted through the ages,.
+A pinch at a time, the historic Spice Route has lasted through the ages.

 This article was revised from the original article.